-The FMV applies to the time when you take possession of a sweepstakes prize, so start looking for proof of the prize value as soon as you receive it.
+You need to report the FMV of the prize as it stands when you take possession of it, so start looking for proof of the prize value as soon as you receive it.
 If you wait until tax time, it's going to be difficult to find out exactly how much that computer or refrigerator was worth months before.

-If the sweepstakes prize was a vacation, ask travel agents and online websites for quotes for the exact days when you will be flying, and the hotel where you will be staying.
+If the sweepstakes prize was a vacation, ask travel agents and online websites for quotes for the exact days when you will be flying, the exact airlane, and the exact hotel where you will be staying.
 Keep receipts for actual expenses on the trip whenever possible.

-If the FMV you discover is similar to the ARV, you can skip down to step 5.
+If you discover that the FMV of your prize is similar to the ARV, you can skip ahead to step 5.
+Otherwise, move on to step 3.

 If your FMV is significantly lower than the published ARV, contact the sweepstakes sponsor and politely ask them if they can lower the value when they send out their 1099 forms at the end of the year.
 Many sponsors will do this automatically.